- ASRock Super Alloy

 *****The Chassis/Water Pump Fan supports the water cooler fan of maximum 2A (24W) fan power.

-CPU_FAN2/WP, CHA_FAN1/WP, CHA_FAN2/WP and CHA_FAN3/WP can auto detect if 3-pin or 4-pin fan is in use.
+CPU_FAN2/WP, CHA_FAN1/WP, CHA_FAN2/WP and CHA_FAN3/WP can auto detect if 3-pin or 4-pin fan is in use. - - 1 x PS/2 Mouse/Keyboard Port

 - 1 x D-Sub Port